epics-modules/lua/documentation/epicsFunction.md

 	portName   [string]   - A registered asyn port name.

 	addr       [number]   - The index of the parameter list to do callbacks on.

+        parameter  [string]   - A specific parameter to do callbacks on.